beautiful-code/bc-website/content/articles/zero-downtime-secret-rotation-gke.md

 ### The Credential Leak Problem in Container Workloads

 Hardcoded credentials in source code repositories account for over 90% of secret leaks in production systems.
 While environment variables avoid baking secrets into container images, they still expose credentials in deployment manifests, Helm charts, and CI/CD pipelines.
 GCP Secret Manager addresses this by providing encrypted storage with automatic versioning and audit logging, ensuring secrets are never stored in version control or deployment files.
-The integration with GKE through the external-secrets operator allows pods to fetch credentials at runtime from a centralized secret store, eliminating the need to manage secrets across multiple deployment configurations.
+The integration with GKE (Google Kubernetes Engine) through the external-secrets operator allows pods to fetch credentials at runtime from a centralized secret store, eliminating the need to manage secrets across multiple deployment configurations.

 ### Runtime Secret Injection Pattern